 Michelson was convinced that the null result meant that the Earth carried a layer of ether stuck to its surface.
-If so, the experiment would have been performed at rest in the local ether, which would explain the null result. ...No, FitzGerald and Lorentz never said that all the frames should agree about the value of the
+If so, the experiment would have been performed at rest in the local ether, which would explain the null result. ...No, FitzGerald and Lorentz never said that all the frames should agree about the value of the contracted length.
+Lorentz had his relativity theorem that observers in different frames could use the same equations.

 Lorentz thought that Michelson-Morley’s null result could be understood in a very different way.
 He considered that a body moving in the ether suffered a length contraction due to its interaction with the ether.
 The interaction would contract the body along the direction of its absolute motion V, but the transversal dimensions would not undergo any change. ...
 This Lorentz’s proposal of 1892 had been independently advanced by FitzGerald three years before.
 This proposal did not mean the abandonment of the belief in the invariance of lengths.
 The contraction was a dynamical effect; it depended on an objective phenomena: the interaction between two material substances.
 The contraction should be observed in any frame, and all the frames should agree about the value of the contracted length. ...